ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

    With the files from earlier this will make this dolphin setup into a portable version which will keep settings and changes local to this version without messing with any existing dolphin settings on your computer.

-3. Within ShadowSXResources\CustomTextures, there is a folder named GUPX8P.
-Copy (not move) that folder and paste it in: Dolphin-x64\User\Load\Textures.
-This adds some custom textures that can be used to improve or customize the look of Shadow SX.

-4. In the Dolphin-x64\User\Load\Textures\Buttons folder, delete all folders except for the one that lists your preferred button display, deleting all if you want to use the default GC button layout.

-   Note: Extra custom textures will be handled better with the RC2 Release.
+3. If you are using the Shadow SX Launcher, you can use the Settings to set up the custom textures created for this release.
+If not, you can manually copy (not move) over the custom textures you want from ShadowSXResources\CustomTextures to Dolphin-x64\User\Load\Textures\GUPX8P

-5. Run "Dolphin.exe" in the Dolphin-x64 folder.
+4. Run "Dolphin.exe" in the Dolphin-x64 folder.

-6. Double click the main window, where instructed, to set the rom path to where your ShadowSX ROM will be.
+5. Double click the main window, where instructed, to set the rom path to where your ShadowSX ROM will be.

-7. If you plan to run your ROM from an HDD, you may need to re-enable the Emulate Disk Speed setting in the game to improve performance.
+6. If you plan to run your ROM from an HDD, you may need to re-enable the Emulate Disk Speed setting in the game to improve performance.

-8. Click on the Controllers icon to set up your controller.
+7. Click on the Controllers icon to set up your controller.

 GC controllers should be mapped 1 to 1 or using an adapter.